Fab2bprog/Xojo_MiniFact/README.md

 # Xojo_MiniFact
-<p align="center" >Billing software in Xojo programming language. </p>
+<p align="center" >Billing software model in Xojo programming language. </p>

 <p align="center">
   <img src="https://github.com/Fab2bprog/Xojo_MiniFact/raw/master/project%20screenshots/Capture.JPG" width="650" title="Minifact screenshot">
  </p>

+This is the beginning of a billing software, inventory management, product management.
+It can be used as a basis for developing business-type applications.
+The software is delivered as is, in its state of development.

-By exploring the source code of this application you will be able to learn all of the most important notions of programming in xojo: textbox, listbox, window, treeview, using of sqlite database ...
+For beginners exploring the source code of this application : you can learn all the most important notions of programming in xojo: textbox, listbox, window, treeview, use of the sqlite database ...
 You will also learn how to manage windows and how to pass values between several windows.

-This is the beginning of a billing software, inventory management, product management that I abandoned few years ago.
-I would very much like someone to finish this development.The software is delivered as is, in its state of development.

-It is several months of development work that I give to the xojo community !
-I prefer that to leave it in the drawer...
+- User rights management: One of the advantages of this code base is that it integrates user management, user groups, read / write rights on the screens.
+- Data list windows: They can manage without fear lists of millions of data: because they integrate the notion of pagination.

 Initially developed with realbasic 2011.
 I save this project with a demo version of Xojo 2019R3.